Skip to main content

 6 Key Benefits of M365 Backup

-2. Provides more resiliency than can be achieved through on-premises backup solutions alone by backing up data offsite.
+2. Provides resilience beyond on-premises solutions by securing data offsite.

-5. Improves the speed and efficiency of data recovery saving the organization time and money.
+5. Improves recovery speed and efficiency, saving time and reducing operational risks.

 Ready to Learn More?